nearform/temporal_tables/README.md

 [![ci](https://github.com/nearform/temporal_tables/actions/workflows/ci.yml/badge.svg)](https://github.com/nearform/temporal_tables/actions/workflows/ci.yml)

+> **⚠️ IMPORTANT:** PostgreSQL 13.21 or higher is required for modern features.
+Legacy support for PostgreSQL versions below 13 has been dropped.

 This rewrite aims to provide a temporal tables solution in PL/pgSQL, targeting AWS RDS, Google Cloud SQL, and Azure Database for PostgreSQL where custom C extensions aren't permitted.

 The script in `versioning_function.sql` serves as a direct substitute.